We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since exercise is a proven method of reducing stress, and stress is a common trigger of gout attacks, it’s no wonder that exercise is recommended for those with gout.

 In addition, exercise itself might reduce uric acid.
-A
+A 2010 study showed that profuse sweating, due to exercise, reduces uric acid levels in the body.

 A number of Ayurvedic treatments are available for gout, but there is limited scientific proof for some of these treatments.